Donate

 • Detention refers to youth confined upon arrest and before their court disposition.
 Some youth in detention are awaiting placement.
 Such youth are generally held in facilities called juvenile detention centers.
 Youth in detention are suspected of delinquent acts or status offenses (such as incorrigibility, truancy or running away) or are awaiting the result of their court hearings.

 • Commitment refers to youth confined in residential facilities after their adjudication.
-These facilities often have opaque names such as training schools, residential treatment centers, or academies.
+These facilities often have ambiguous names such as training schools, residential treatment centers, or academies.

 • This is also called “placement,” a confusing term because “placement” can also refer to all youth held in juvenile facilities, including detained youth.
 The largest of these commitment facilities, typically state-run, are sometimes informally called “youth prisons.”